alephdata/aleph/SECURITY.md

 long-term support releases.
 Instead, we advise all implementors of the software to keep their installations up to date as much as they can.

-At the time of writing, versions 1.x and 2.x, 3.0, 3.1 are completely discontinued.
+At the time of writing, versions 1.x and 2.x, and > 3.6 are completely discontinued.

 ## Reporting a Vulnerability